jinq1992/CHEX-Core-Hole-Excited-States-Basis-Project/README.md

 Welcome!
 Glad to hear that you are interested in learning how to construct Core-hole Excited States Basis sets!

 This page is created as an open-source supplementary material for publication XXXXXXXXXXXXXXXXXXXXXXX.
-Please kindly cite/credit us if you are using any of the code or data here ：-）
+Please kindly cite/credit us if you are using our code or data here ：-）

 The project is divided into the following folders: